ajc158/HoneyBee-Angular-Velocity-Detection/README.md

 Fourth, install SpineML_2_BRAHMS and BRAHMS as described here.
 Note the installation locations (on Mac the installation locations are ”inside” the .app package,right click and select ‘show package contents’)

 Fifth.
 The zip contains three directories beginning ‘Paper’ – these are the experiments.
-The cc_XXXX_model directories are the SpineML models.
-You now need to configure each experiment for your system – replace the SML_2_B_dir, SML_dir and Model_dir variables in run_FigX.py and analyse_FigX.py with the SpineML_2_BRAHMS, SystemML and model directories on your system, respectively.
+The `cc_XXXX_model` directories are the SpineML models.
+You now need to configure each experiment for your system – replace the `SML_2_B_dir`, `SML_dir` and `Model_dir` variables in `run_FigX.py` and `analyse_FigX.py` with the SpineML_2_BRAHMS, SystemML and model directories on your system, respectively.

 Sixth, run